Alright with Me

 "Alright with Me" is a song by British rapper Wretch 32, featuring vocals from English singer Anne-Marie and Welsh singer Prgrshn.
 It was released as a digital download in the United Kingdom on 11 December 2015 through Ministry of Sound.
 The song was written by Emeli Sandé and Wretch 32.

 Music video

-A music video to accompany the release of "Alright with Me" was first released onto YouTube on 12 November 2015 at a total length of three minutes and twenty-five seconds.
+A music video to accompany the release of "Alright with Me" was first released on YouTube on 12 November 2015 at a total length of three minutes and twenty-five seconds.